Toyota Sprinter Trueno: TE27 Series (1972–1974)

 The first generation of the Sprinter Trueno and Corolla Levin was the high performance models of Corolla and Sprinter 2-door fastback coupé, introduced in March 1972.
-The inspiration for these compact sport coupés came from Toyota manager Geisuke Kubo who wanted to offer something similar to the Alfa Romeo Giula Junior.
+The inspiration for these compact sport coupés came from Toyota manager Geisuke Kubo who wanted to offer something similar to the Alfa Romeo Giulia Junior.
 The highest performance version of the twin coupés was powered by the high compression (9.8:1) 1.6 L DOHC 2T-G engine with twin double venturi side draft 40 mm Mikuni-Solex 40PHH carburettors and mated to a T50 5-speed manual transmission, borrowed from the bigger TA27 Celica 1600GT.
 This engine produced 115 PS gross, with claimed top speed of 190 km/h and able to complete a 1/4 mile sprint in 16.3 seconds.
 A lower compression (8.8:1) 2T-GR engine option was also available for customers who preferred using cheaper, lower octane fuel.
 This engine was 5 PS less powerful, which also lowered the top speed to 185 km/h and quarter mile time to 16.7 seconds.

 An updated model appeared shortly in August in the same year with the refreshed appearance.
 Another update was introduced in April 1973 with the introduction of less powerful model called J (Junior), powered by an OHV twin carburettor version of the 2T-G engine called the 2T-B/BR, shared with the lower priced Corolla/Sprinter 1600 SR coupé.
 These engines produced 100-105 PS in gross power, with claimed a top speed of 170-175 km/h and a quarter mile time of over 17 seconds.
 Vehicles installed with the 1.6 L engine obligated Japanese owners to pay more annual road tax, as the displacement exceeds the 1.0–1.5 L tax bracket.